aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-unsupervised-learning/1456-Introduction to  Unsupervised Learning.md

 * **Astronomical Data Analysis**

-“A simple visualization of a complicated data makes the science behind it seem obvious.”
+“A simple visualization of complicated data makes the science behind it seem obvious.”
 Unsupervised learning techniques help in clustering the galaxies based on certain characteristics.